Invoice Scripts

 Example 5: Dynamic Pricing Based on Reservation Quantity

-# This script adjusts pricing based on the quantity reserved
+# This script adjusts pricing based on the quantity reserved.

 # Get reservation details